Turing patterns in Matrix-Weighted Networks: Conclusions

 We have focused on the emergence of diffusion-driven instabilities by considering three different models, namely, the Stuart-Landau (SL) model, an abstract model invariant under $2\pi/k-$ rotations, and the Lorenz system.
 In the case of the SL model, the analysis was carried out analytically in closed form.
 Exploiting the rotational symmetry of the dynamics in the $(x,y)$-plane, we have showed that the dispersion relation reduces to a simple spectral condition on the Laplacian eigenvalues, yielding a sharp critical threshold $\Lambda_{\text{crit}} = -\sigma_{\Re}/\mu_{\Re}$: modes with $\Lambda^{(\alpha)} > \Lambda_{\text{crit}}$ become unstable, while the homogeneous mode remains stable.
 A similar result has been provided for the abstract model invariant under $2\pi/k$ rotations, and it has allowed us to explore the role of discrete rotational symmetries of higher order in the pattern formation mechanism.
 Finally, for the Lorenz system, we have analytically proved that diagonal couplings can never lead to the emergence of Turing instability, regardless of the network topology.
 In contrast, we have proved that off-diagonal couplings admit a diffusion-driven instability for appropriate parameter regimes.
 In all three settings, all the analytical predictions were confirmed by numerical simulations.

 Our finding reveals an interesting interplay between the MWN structure, encoded in its matrix weights and coherence properties, and the dynamical system.
 Such an interplay is absent in classical scalar-weighted networks and represents a genuinely new feature introduced by the MWN setting.
-For future investigation, it would be of interest to understand how the breaking of coherence affects the onset of pattern formation and whether approximate coherence can still lead to instabilities.
+Furthermore, our results have potential applications far beyond the study of pattern formation in networks.
+The ability to construct matrix-weighted diffusion interactions is particularly relevant to a wide range of real-world systems.
+For instance, in consensus problems on social networks, matrix-weighted interactions enable the coordination of agents whose states are described by multiple interdependent variables, thereby supporting more robust and reliable collective decision-making~\cite{tian2025matrix}.
+This framework is also promising for image analysis, where each node may represent an image characterized by several visual features.
+Matrix-valued interactions can naturally encode transformations, such as rotations, between similar images, leading to more accurate similarity measures and improved image organization, retrieval, and classification, see, e.g.,~\cite{pmlr-v196-barbero22a}.